List of modern great powers: Sweden (1611–1709)

 Sweden emerged as a great European power under Axel Oxenstierna and King Gustavus Adolphus.
 As a result of acquiring territories seized from Russia and the Polish–Lithuanian Commonwealth, as well as its involvement in the Thirty Years' War, Sweden found itself transformed into the leading power of the Baltic Sea and the leader of Lutheranism.
-Although not a very populous country, Sweden has achieved the status of the dominant power in northern Europe due to its efficient administration, a near monopoly on copper production in Europe, a strong arms industry, and a robust and innovative army with capable leaders.
+Despite not being a populous country, Sweden has achieved the status of a dominant power in northern Europe due to its efficient administration, a near-monopoly on copper production in Europe, a strong arms industry, and a robust, innovative army with capable leaders.
 The mid-17th and early 18th centuries were Sweden's most successful years as a great power.

 During the Thirty Years' War, Sweden sought to conquer land from the Holy Roman Empire.
 After its defeat in the Battle of Nördlingen (1634), Sweden was left with only a couple of territories in present-day northern Germany.
-After France intervened on the same side as Sweden, the tide shifted in its favor.
+After France intervened on Sweden's side, the tide shifted in its favor.
 As the war continued, the civilian and military death toll grew, and when it was over, it led to severe depopulation in the German states.
-Although exact population estimates do not exist, historians estimate that the population of the Holy Roman Empire fell by one-third as a result of the war.
+Although exact population figures are unavailable, historians estimate that the Holy Roman Empire's population fell by one-third as a result of the war.
 Sweden had seats in the Imperial Diet of the Holy Roman Empire, and was able to interfere in its politics.
 Sweden's involvement in the Thirty Years' War weakened Imperial authority and delayed the unification of German states, which occurred only in the 19th century.

 Sweden controlled most of the Baltic Sea, where its only notable rival in the 17th century remained Poland, therefore Sweden initiated several invasions of Poland in an effort to conquer Polish coastal regions as well, however, except for the capture of central Livonia with Riga in the 1620s, without lasting success.
 Other major rivals of Sweden in the struggle for hegemony in Northern Europe were Denmark and Russia.
 During the Northern War of 1655–1660, Sweden even made unsuccessful attempts to annex Denmark, partition Poland, and unite with Lithuania to create a stronger Baltic bulwark against Russia.